archetype-themes/reference-components/README.md

 The content included here depends entirely on the [type of component](#theme-component-types) you are building.
 For general theme components, you may include any HTML or Liquid markup as needed.

 If your component involves integrating JavaScript modules, you should refer to our guidelines in the [Import maps](#import-maps) section to understand our approach to handling JavaScript imports more effectively.

+### Component assets

+Behind the scenes, asset files (CSS, JavaScript, SVG, etc.) added to your components will automatically be compiled to your theme's `assets/` directory.

+#### CSS styles

+Each component can have its own `main.css` file, which will encapsulate the specific CSS styles of that component.
+Below are the guidelines on how CSS is managed in our own components:

+- **Component-specific CSS**: The unique CSS styles for each component should be contained within its `main.css` file.
+- **Importing shared CSS**: Shared CSS files can be imported into `main.css` by referencing the paths to these files, typically located in the repository's root `styles/` folder.
+- **Leveraging CSS variables**: Components may utilize custom CSS variables defined anywhere within the theme's CSS.
+Typically, these components leverage the variables specified in the [`css-variables.liquid`](https://github.com/archetype-themes/reference-components/blob/937dfb7dbc57062f9fc8c23bcb59189088c5304c/components/css-variables/css-variables.liquid) component.
+- **Modern CSS and compatibility**: Modern CSS syntax is encouraged and supported.
+CSS files are processed using [PostCSS](https://postcss.org/) to ensure compatibility across various browsers, enabling the use of the latest CSS features.
+- **Overriding component CSS**: CSS from any component can be overridden by including a specific CSS file within the theme that targets and overrides the predefined styles.

+These guidelines help maintain a consistent and manageable approach to CSS across all components, supporting straightforward customization and updates.

 #### Import maps